 Lake Pleasant RV Park is a 111-spot RV park is in the City of Bothell which is just a few minutes from Seattle.
 It allows you to be close enough to Seattle to visit the Space Needle, Snoqualmie Falls, Pike Place Market, and many more local Seattle attractions.

-The 111 sites are all paved with full hookup and have room for slide outs.
+The 111 sites are all paved with full hookups and have room for slide-outs.
 There is fishing, trails, rec hall, activities planned by management, Wi-Fi access, restroom, and showers.
-In addition, there is laundry facilities and a self-service camper wash.
+Also, there are laundry facilities and a self-service camper wash.

 If the Spokane area is where you are headed then the town of Mead, just a few minutes away, has Alderwood RV Express.